RealKKlgr4/Roblox-Free-External/README.md

 ## 📦 Features

 - Fake Roblox external interface
-- Simulated keysystem for fun
+- Very Easy keysystem, no i mean it literally just go to the website and click get key im serious...
-- Does not connect to Roblox or interfere with the game
+- Very Easy to get and has a Beginner-Friendly interface
-- Great for learning Python basics and PyInstaller
+- Made by RealKKIgr4

 ---

 ## ⚠️ Disclaimer

-🚫 **This Is Used for Non Exploit Reasons :) **
+🚫 **This Is Used for Non-Exploit Reasons :) **
 ✅ It’s **100% Not my Fault if you do Something, youre in Charge not me**
 📚 For **educational** and **testing purposes only** — use responsibly!